sebastianspicker/notewitness/README.md

 - Shaped evidence into a usable first pass during exploration work.

 - The older setup fragments have been reduced to the useful parts.

+## Reliability
+- Removed one failure mode from the release path.

+- Earlier scratch detail is now represented in maintained sections.